Cluster 11

 Jason Eshraghian, PhD

 Machine learning is rapidly changing how we interact with the world.
 Training large-scale machine learning models is incredibly expensive.
-For example, the power bill of training ChatGPT exceeded millions of dollars.
-There are many applications where this amount of energy is not available, such as in portable robotics.
-This course will introduce the basics of machine learning, neural networks, and reinforcement learning to accomplish robotic control tasks.
+For example, the power bill of training ChatGPT exceeded millions of dollars, whereas our brains can operate within a power budget of 10-20 watts.
+There are many applications where this amount of energy is not available, such as in mobile phones, portable robotics and in autonomous vehicles.
+This course will introduce the basics of machine learning, neural networks, and how these can be enhanced using principles from the brain.
 Emphasis will be placed on low-power machine learning techniques.
-The lectures will focus on training and using neural networks in Python and using reinforcement learning for robotic control.
-At the completion of this course, students will be able to define and apply fundamental concepts in machine learning to robotics, programming neural networks to perform image classification, and simulate the entire system in Python.
+The lectures will focus on training and using neural networks in Python.
+At the completion of this course, students will be able to define and apply fundamental concepts in machine learning to processing images and language.